syncfusion-content/wpf-docs/wpf/SfDataPager/Appearance.md

 </table>

-> Note: By Default, DisplayMode is set to FirstLastPreviousNextNumeric.
+N> By Default, DisplayMode is set to FirstLastPreviousNextNumeric.

 ## Orientation